sachinsenal0x64/mysite/content/barnum-effect-is-a-unkown-fork-in-my-opinion.md

 <br>

+> [!NOTE]
-> Code Example (Hey nerds i know this can program in different way without using levenshtein distance but its not related to this topic)
+> Code Example (Hey nerds i know this can program in different way without using levenshtein distance but its not related to this topic).

 ```python